Sans attendre: Promotion

-The second television special, this time for France was titled Céline Dion, Le grand show and broadcast on 24 November 2012 on France 2.
-Dion performed four songs from Sans attendre: "Parler à mon père", "L'amour peut prendre froid" with Johnny Hallyday, "Le miracle" and "Qui peut vivre sans amour?".
-The show included performances by many various artists who sang their own songs or Dion's tributes.
-She also performed duets with Patrick Bruel on "Qui a le droit...", Florent Pagny on "J'irai où tu iras" and Michel Sardou on "Voler", and sang few of her hits.
-The television special became the second most-watched show that night, drawing an audience of 4,874,000 viewers and losing only slightly to Danse avec les stars with 5,040,000 million followers.
-On 28 November 2012, during C à vous on France 5 Dion performed "La mer et l'enfant".
-On 2 December 2012, she appeared in Chabada on France 3 and sang three songs from Sans attendre: "Le miracle", "Ne me quitte pas" with Florent Pagny, and "Parler à mon père".
-She also performed some duets with artists invited to the show.
-The episode dedicated to Dion became a great success with 1.5 million viewers, setting a record for Chabada.
+A second television special, this time for France, titled Céline Dion, Le grand show, was broadcast on 24 November 2012 on France 2.
+Dion performed four songs from Sans attendre: "Parler à mon père", "L'amour peut prendre froid" with Johnny Hallyday, "Le miracle", and "Qui peut vivre sans amour?".
+The show also included performances by various artists who sang their own songs or tributes to Dion.
+She performed duets with Patrick Bruel on "Qui a le droit...", Florent Pagny on "J'irai où tu iras", and Michel Sardou on "Voler", and sang several of her hits.
+The special became the second most-watched program of the night, attracting 4,874,000 viewers and narrowly trailing Danse avec les stars, which drew 5,040,000 viewers.
+On 28 November 2012, during C à vous on France 5, Dion performed "La mer et l'enfant".
+On 2 December 2012, she appeared on Chabada on France 3 and sang three songs from Sans attendre: "Le miracle", "Ne me quitte pas" with Florent Pagny, and "Parler à mon père".
+She also performed duets with other artists invited to the show.
+The episode dedicated to Dion became a major success with 1.5 million viewers, setting a record for Chabada.
 Also on 2 December 2012, Dion sang "Parler à mon père" on Vivement Dimanche on France 2.

-On 17 December 2012, she appeared on France 3 on a show called Céline en toute intimité.
-Dion was interviewed by the host and performed selected songs from Sans attendre, including "Si je n'ai rien de toi", "Le miracle", "Attendre" and "L'amour peut prendre froid" with Johnny Hallyday.
-The show also included fragments form the Canadian television special.
+On 17 December 2012, she appeared on France 3 on a show titled Céline en toute intimité.
+Dion was interviewed by the host and performed selected songs from Sans attendre, including "Si je n'ai rien de toi", "Le miracle", "Attendre", and "L'amour peut prendre froid" with Johnny Hallyday.
+The show also included segments from the Canadian television special.
 On 20 December 2012, Dion was the guest of honour in another television special titled We Love Céline on NRJ 12.
-She sang "Parler à mon père", "Qui peut vivre sans amour?" and "Le miracle".
-Dion also performed a duet with Maurane on "Quand on n'a que l'amour" and sang "Pour que tu m'aimes encore" a cappella with Chimène Badi.
-Many other artists paid her tributes singing her songs, including Stanislas who performed "Moi quand je pleure".
-During Dion's promotional visit in France in November 2012, she has also recorded a performance of "Ne me quitte pas" for Simplement pour un soir which was broadcast on 12 January 2013 on France 2.
-The promotion for Sans attendre ended on 20 January 2013, when a performance of "Le miracle" filmed in November 2012, was shown on Vivement Dimanche.
+She performed "Parler à mon père", "Qui peut vivre sans amour?", and "Le miracle".
+She also performed a duet with Maurane on "Quand on n'a que l'amour" and sang "Pour que tu m'aimes encore" a cappella with Chimène Badi.
+Many other artists paid tribute to her by performing her songs, including Stanislas, who sang "Moi quand je pleure".
+During Dion's promotional visit to France in November 2012, she also recorded a performance of "Ne me quitte pas" for Simplement pour un soir, which was broadcast on 12 January 2013 on France 2.
+The promotion for Sans attendre concluded on 20 January 2013, when a performance of "Le miracle" filmed in November 2012 was shown on Vivement Dimanche.